 Recent studies acknowledge the terroir, or “taste of place,” of authentic maple syrup.
 Simply, just as wine varies in taste depending on where the grapes were grown, maple products vary in taste depending on where the maple trees are rooted.
 To produce superior maple syrup requires the ideal climate, growing conditions, topography, and geography.

 Our location in Mad River Valley, VT combines rich soil, southern facing slopes, and high elevation with ideal maple climate, allowing us to produce sap of unparalleled quality.

-Our artisan sugarmakers use refined harvesting and crafting techniques to transform this sap into pure maple syrup with exquisite clarity, color, density, and flavor.
+Our artisan sugarmakers of our Vermont maple syrup farms use refined harvesting and crafting techniques to transform this sap into the best maple syrup in the world with exquisite clarity, color, density, and flavor.
 Their artisan approach is outlined below:

 1. In early spring, warm days and freezing nights mark the brief maple harvesting season.

 2. In preparation for the harvesting season, sugarmakers drill small holes and insert taps to allow for sap to run out of the trees.

 3. As warm weather thaws the trees’ sap reserves, excess sap runs through the taps and is collected.

 4. Sugarmakers carefully boil the sap over a fire, concentrating watery sap to less than 3% of its original volume to produce the thick, rich syrup.

 5. Through a refined straining process, sugarmakers remove any impurities from the syrup.